twosixlabs/armory/docs/scenarios.md

     * Untargeted - an adversary may simply wish to evade detection
     * Targeted - an adversary may wish to impersonate someone else
   * Adversary Operating Environment:
-    * Non-real time, digital evasion attack - attack is not "per-example" bur rather "universal."
+    * Non-real time, digital evasion attack - attack is not "per-example" bur rather "universal," which could be created offline (i.e., non real-time).
 The goal is to mimic conditions under which physical evasion attack could be carried out.
     * Assuming perfect acoustic channel
     * Black-box, white-box, and adaptive attacks will be performed on defenses - for black-box attack, spectrogram-based model will be the surrogate for the raw audio-based model, and vice versa.
   * Adversary Capabilities and Resources
     * Attacks that are non-overtly perceptible under passive listening are allowed - we assume in this scenario that a human may at most passively monitor the classifier system.
-Use own judgement on the maximum perturbation budget allowed while remaining "non-overtly perceptible under passive listening."
+Use own judgement on the maximum perturbation budget allowed while meeting the perceptability requirement.
     * Type of attacks that will be implemented during evaluation: universal perturbation (untargeted and targeted attacks)
 * **Metrics of Interest:**
   * Primary metrics: